wp-plugins/appvitrine-bring-the-power-of-mobile-apps-into-your-blog/readme.txt

 3. After approval we send you a Publication ID by email
 4. Use the Publication ID in the setting page of the AppVitrine to activate sponsored apps.

-Quantaad is a mobile ad company located in Silicon Valley, Sunnyvale, CA. Quantaad brings its technology and innovative designs to create new revenue streams for publishers.
-Our patent pending ads have 10x higher interaction rate than creative desgins.

 <strong>Features</strong>:

 * Very easy to install